Yona-Labs/yona-privacy-app/README.md

 **Additional tokens** (LSTs, launchpad tokens, etc.) can be added by creating reserve accounts in the program.
 All tokens share the same privacy pool, maximizing anonymity set size.

+**Cross-chain support:**
+- SOL can be bridged to native ZEC (Zcash blockchain) via NEAR Intents integration
+- Private cross-chain transfers with no linkage between source and destination addresses

 ---

 ## Technical Advantages